tom-ai/sophia-website/README.md

 Hosted on Vercel, they make deployment mega easy.
 Any pushes to `main` branch trigger a new production build.

-Pushes to any other branch will tigger a preview build with a private URL.
+Pushes to any other branch will tigger a preview build, and a private URL (requires Vercel account) will be commented on the PR.

 ## CMS

 For the CMS we're using DatoCMS.
 It has a friendly interface for adding content, is free and doesn't require a second project to maintain.

+Follow this guide on data fetching:
+✅ https://www.datocms.com/docs/next-js

 Data fetching is done on the server via HTTP.
-I've been roughly following this guide by DatoCMS:
-✅ https://www.datocms.com/docs/next-js

 ## Domain & Email